 No Safety Measure Reasons 1 Watch the walls of the well constantly.
 Slight changes in the appearance may suggest collapse.

 2 Make dry sand in the well wet before digging.
 Wet sand is more stable than dry sand.
 3 Below water table, always work in the protection of a ring.
 The soil below the water table is always much more unstable than above.
 4 Never step on the very edge of a well without collar.
 You could loosen a part of the soil and induce partial collapsing, endangering yourself and somebody working down in the well.
 5 Dig drainage channels around the well head and cover the well with zinc sheets over nigths.
 Rain water entering the well increases the danger of collapsing.

-B) Safety through Good Equipment and Cleanliness

-No Safety Measure Reasons 1 Check all equipment daily, like buckets, ropes, knots, pulleys, scaffold.
+B) S afety through Good Equipment and Cleanliness No Safety Measure Reasons 1 Check all equipment daily, like buckets, ropes, knots, pulleys, scaffold.
 Replace them if they show signs of old age or damage.
-First signs of damage can easily develop into major breaks when under load.
-The scaffold must be very stable and well embedded into the ground soil.
+III. irst signs of damage can easily develop into major breaks when under load.
+The caffold must be very stable and well embedded into the ground soil.
 2 Inspect tripod and winch before using them.
-Brake and safety device must work (see 8.17/17f).
-Sudden release of load causes the winch handles to turn with terrible speed and can cause bad injuries.
+Brake and safety device must work (see 8.17/17f). release of load causes the winch handles to turn with terrible speed and can ad injuries.
 Failure of the tripod can cause bad injuries or kill somebody, too.
 3 Tie the pulleys properly to the scaffold.
 The pulley can get untied under load.
 4 Keep the area around the well free from gravel, stones and unnecessary tools.
-Clean each day. all items can fall accidentally into the well and harm diggers.
+Clean each day. tones and Small items can fall accidentally into the well and harm the diggers.
 No Safety Measure Reasons 1 Always wear a safety helmet when entering the well.
 The helmet prevents small particles falling down from damaging your head.
-2 Enter a well on a sitting wood, a bosun's chair, or over a ladder.
-Sit properly on the sitting wood.
-Other methods of entering are unsafe because you can easily slip.
+2 Enter a well on a sitting wood, a bosun's chair, or over a ladder. properly on the sitting wood.
+Sit Other methods of entering are unsafe because you can easily slip.
+Sitting Wood: Bosum's Chair: rounded edges groow e for rope

-Sitting Wood: rounded edges groove for rope Bosun's Chair: 3 Check the bottom of the well with a stick for snakes before you enter the water.
+Check the bottom of the well with a stick for snakes before you enter the water.
 Keep the surroundings of the well free from vegetation.
 When meeting a snake, do not panic, but move slowly.

 Sometimes there are snakes in the well.

 Pull the rope evenly with enough people.
 Avoid bumping against the walls.

 Abrupt pulling can cause swinging of the bucket and puts a bigger load on the rope.
 Enough people prevent accidents if one of them fails during pulling.
 Buckets bumping against the wall can cause collapse and result in spilling the contents.

-5 Tie shovels, crowbars, etc. properly when lowering them with a bucket according to the drawing.
+Tie shovels, crowbars, etc. properly when lowering them with a bucket according to the drawing.

 Otherwise heavy tools can make the bucket tip over.

+rope wound around crowbar

+6 Do not overload buckets.
+Use buckets reinforced with flat iron, crowbar safety hook

+7 Never urinate or defaecate inside the well, but exit the will for these